Image Captions are Natural Prompts for Text-to-Image Models: Related Work

-The concurrent related work \citep{dunlap2023diversify} present the most similar work to ours, which also involves captioning models to assist synthetic image generation.
-In detail, the authors summarize \emph{domains}, {\it e.g.}, location and weather, from some real image captions using LLM and generate a few general domain descriptions as the suffix to edit real images through T2I models for data augmentation.
+The concurrent related work \citep{dunlap2023diversify} presents the most similar work to ours, which also involves captioning models to assist image generation.
+Specifically, the authors summarize {domains}, {\it e.g.}, location and weather, from real image captions using LLMs and generate a few general domain descriptions as the suffix to edit real images through T2I models for data augmentation.
 However, it is difficult to summarize general domains from a coarse-grained dataset like ImageNet-1K.
-Different from \citep{dunlap2023diversify}, we leverage captions of all real training images to synthesize more diverse synthetic images instead of augmenting real data via image editing.
+Different from \citep{dunlap2023diversify}, we leverage captions of real images to synthesize more diverse images instead of augmenting real data via image editing.

-\paragraph{Dataset Distillation} Dataset distillation \citep{wang2018datasetdistillation, zhao2021datasetcondensation, lei2023comprehensive} present a closely-related research field, which aims to distill the large real dataset into a much smaller synthetic one and expects models trained on the small synthetic dataset can achieve comparable generalization performance to those trained on original real dataset.
-There mainly exist two frameworks to conduct the dataset distillation: meta-learning framework and matching framework.
-The meta-learning framework \cite{wang2018datasetdistillation} formulates dataset distillation as a bi-level optimization problem, while the other framework matches the synthetic and real datasets in terms of gradient \citep{zhao2021datasetcondensation, zhao2021differentiatble}, feature \citep{zhao2023distribution, wang2022cafe}, and training trajectory \citep{cazenavette2022dataset, cui2022scaling}.
-Although promising results were obtained on small datasets, dataset distillation methods still have difficulty in scaling up to large datasets and achieving comparable performance to whole-dataset training.